nashville-software-school/client-side-mastery/book-1-queen-bee/README.md

 # Book 1 - Think Like a Professional

-In this first book, you will learn the core, fundamental competencies and habits of mind needed to succeed as a profession software developer.
+In this first book, you will learn the core, fundamental competencies and habits of mind needed to succeed as a professional software developer.

 And you thought you'd be learning how to code...